 Most - about 78% - residents were born in Bermuda of Bermudian parents (or a Bermudian parent) and are Bermudian.
 Elsewhere, automatic citizenship applies to all children born there.
 But children born in Bermuda, without either parent being Bermudian by birth or status at the time, are not Bermudian.
 They are NOT allowed to register to vote in any election after they become 18 years old.
 All British Commonwealth of Nations nationals including Australians, Britons, Canadians, New Zealanders and West Indians and all other non Bermudians of good character and reputation who have been long term residents of Bermuda for 20 or more years but were refused Bermuda status if they applied for it and were not registered to vote in 1979, are NOT allowed to register to vote.
 There is no longer any mechanism providing for any other individuals who may be also be long term residents of Bermuda, but who do not have close family ties with Bermudians, to become local citizens.
 Without this designation, they can never vote.
 And because they cannot, nor can they ever own mid priced real estate by Bermuda's standards.
 They are limited to the top 5% in price and Annual Rentable Value (ARV).

-Citizenship is not given to any non-national unless he or she marries a Bermudian and stays married to and lives with that Bermudian for at least 10 years and then applies for citizenship and receives it.
+Citizenship is not given to any non-national unless he or she marries a Bermudian, is blemish-free in conduct and reputation, stays married to and lives with that Bermudian for at least 10 years and then applies successfully for citizenship by status.